Paternity leave and pay

 - give the correct notice.

 Employees should tell their employer as soon as possible that they wish to take paternity leave, but no later than the end of the 15th week before the expected week of childbirth.
 They should say when the baby is due, if they're going to take one or two weeks off, and when they expect their paternity leave to start.
 Those who are eligible can choose to take either one week or two consecutive weeks' paid paternity leave (not odd days).
-Employees may be entitled to Statutory Paternity Pay which from April 2013 is £136.78 per week (from April 2014 the rate will increase to £138.18) or 90 per cent of your average weekly earning, if that is less.
+Employees may be entitled to Statutory Paternity Pay which from April 2014 is £138.18 per week or 90 per cent of your average weekly earning, if that is less.
 Employers may, however, give more and this may form part of your terms and conditions of employment.

 Employees will need to take their paternity leave within 56 days of the actual date of birth of the child.
 Paternity leave can not start until the birth of the baby; employees may be able to take some annual leave before.